Configuring MAC ACLs

 show mac access-lists

-Displays the MAC ACL configuration.
-If the MAC ACL includes the statistics per-entry command, the show mac access-lists command output includes the number of packets that have matched each rule.
+This command displays the MAC ACL configuration.
+If the MAC ACL includes the statistics per-entry command, the output of show mac access-lists command also includes the number of packets that have matched each rule.

 clear mac access-list counters